MaximeFILIPPI/SnapPagerCarousel/README.md

 struct ContentView: View {

-    @State var carouselItems: [String] = [] // <- Your items (can be anything Hashable)
+    @State var carouselItems: [YourModel] = []  // <- Your items (can be anything Hashable)
-    @State var carouselSelection: String?   // <- Should match your items type
+    @State var carouselSelection: YourModel?    // <- Should match your items type
-    @State var carouselIndex: Int = 0       // <- To keep track of the page index
+    @State var carouselIndex: Int = 0           // <- This keeps track of the page index

     var body: some View {

         SnapPager(items: $carouselItems,
                   selection: $carouselSelection,
                   currentIndex: $carouselIndex) { item in

-            // Your custom content to display for each page here Text(item)
+            YourCustomView(item) // <- Content display for each page here (can be replace by any of your views)

         }